fishyo/xExtension-TranslateDigest/README.md

 ### 📖 Introduction

 **TranslateDigest** is a powerful FreshRSS extension designed to enhance your RSS reading experience through AI technology.
-It automatically translates article titles and generates intelligent summaries using advanced Large Language Models (LLM).
+It can automatically translate article titles and generate summaries.

 ### ✨ Key Features